FRIDAY JULY 31ST

-JEAN-FRANCOIS BERTHIAUME & LOUIS-SIMON LEMIEUX
+JEAN-FRANCOIS BERTHIAUME & LOUIS-SIMON LEMIEUX (QC)

 Percussionist, caller, step-dancer, researcher et collector, Jean-François Berthiaume possesses precious baggage, rich and varied.
 After more than 30 years in service to traditional dance, he has become known as one of the beacon callers of his generation.
 His work as a teacher and choreographer has been seen across Quebec, Canada, in the United-States as well as in Europe.